samsquire/ideas4/README.md

 # 548. Dynamic shell, static kernel

 What if you had a programming language where there was two syntaxes.
 One syntax is dynamic and slow and the other is extremely fast.
+A graphical toolkit needs to be fast, but there is a slow path that doesn't need to be fast.
+Let's optimise for writing code and go fast where necessary.

+How to optimise for writing for performance?
+We

 # 549. Mesh clustering parallelism